awiede/doglog/README.md

 # doglog
-A go library wrapper around the standard [log](https://golang.org/pkg/log/) package that formats logs so that they can be correlated by Datadog to application traces
+A go library wrapper around the standard [log](https://golang.org/pkg/log/) package that formats logs so that they can be correlated by [Datadog to application traces](https://docs.datadoghq.com/tracing/advanced_usage/?tab=go#correlate-traces-and-logs).